nataschaberg/lab-sql/readme.md

 7. Add an additional column `day_type` with values 'weekend' and 'workday' depending on the rental day of the week.
 8. How many rentals were in the last month of activity?

+<br><br>

+# Lab | SQL Queries 4

+<br><br>

+### Instructions

+1. Get film ratings.
+2. Get release years.
+3. Get all films with ARMAGEDDON in the title.
+4. Get all films with APOLLO in the title
+5. Get all films which title ends with APOLLO.
+6. Get all films with word DATE in the title.
+7. Get 10 films with the longest title.
+8. Get 10 the longest films.
+9. How many films include **Behind the Scenes** content?
+10. List films ordered by release year and title in alphabetical order.